xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 The below section guides you on how to do that with a usage example.

-> Notes:
+> **Scope of application**:
 >
-> When sending email reports on Test Suite Collection, only the Global Variables in the default profile are applied.
-This is because Test Suites included in your Test Suite Collection can have different execution profiles, and Global Variables defined in a Test Suite do not affect other Test Suites.
+> * When sending email reports on a Test Suite, the Global Variables in the Execution Profile are applied.
+> * When sending email reports on a Test Suite Collection:
+>   * For the Test Suite Collection: only the Global Variables in the default profile are applied.
+>   * For Test Suites contained in that Test Suite Collection: the Global Variables in each Execution Profile are still applied.

 1. [Define a Global Variable](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#define-a-global-variable) in your Execution Profile.